 The tour includes the Titanic burial site, the Citadel National Historic Site, Point Pleasant Park and the beautiful Public Gardens, the Old Town Clock, St. Paul’s Church and the very popular port area.

 This small fishing village is one of the most popular tourist attractions in Nova Scotia.
-Explore the traditional red and white lighthouse operated by the Canadian Coast Guard.
-Stroll through St. John’s Anglican Church constructed in the historical Carpenter Gothic style.
-Peggy’s Cove was also home to the late William deGrathe and there is a public gallery displaying his sculptures and paintings.
-Plan on enjoying fresh off the boat seafood and then do some shopping in the small locally owned gift and craft shops featuring primarily Canadian and Nova Scotian arts and crafts.
+Explore the iconic red and white lighthouse, Stroll through St. John’s Anglican Church, and visit the William deGrathe public gallery.
+After you sightsee, don’t forget to enjoy fresh off the boat seafood and shop in the small locally owned craft shops.

 This scenic 185 mile trail is named after adventurer John Cabot who explored Atlantic Canada back in 1497.
 The trail loops around the northern tip of Nova Scotia, passing along and through the scenic Cape Breton Highlands.
 There is plenty of spectacular scenery, quaint artisan shops, magnificent wildlife, picturesque fishing villages and cascading waterfalls.